After posting a heartfelt giddy rant of joy on my Facebook page, shame slowly crept in and I found myself getting out of bed hours later to delete it.

 Unbeknownst to me, there was an instant backlash to my sunny post.
-1st world issues and must be nice comments had found their way under my post in the hour since I went to bed.
+“1st world issues and must be nice” comments had found their way under my post in the hour since I went to bed.

 Fires were burning and cities seemed to be sliding right off the now muddy map, while gorgeous jaw-dropping coastal neighborhoods were gone.
 Just gone.
 I quickly searched for online videos of what had happened and there filling my screen was Oprah walking her now destroyed California land in boots looking lost and distraught.
-I know it sounds silly, but when someone like Oprah, a force of goodness and positivity for so many of us is shakily videotaping her own devastation, something inside of me kinda cracked.

 That rush of heat and shame I’ve felt after doing something wrong crept its searing redness throughout my entire body.
 Who was I to share my happiness when such tragedy was hitting so many people?
-How dare I gush the beauty of my life all over the internet while friends in tragedy hot spots might see my post as they mourn their losses and feel their fears.
+How dare I gush the beauty of my life all over the internet while friends in tragic hot spots might see my post as they mourn their losses and feel their fears.

 So, I did what any shameful and guilty person would do; I rushed back online to erase any trace of my happiness.
 I trashed my own joy.